formlio/forml/docs/workflow/study.rst

 Simple Workflow
 ---------------

-Starting with a basic use-case, we want to implement a simple workflow with the following logic:
+Starting with a basic use case, we want to implement a simple workflow with the following logic:

-#. when in *train-mode*:
+#. when in the *train-mode*:

    #. applying a custom *binarize* transformation to the input labels
    #. training and applying a custom mean-removal *scaler*
    #. training a :class:`Sklearn LogisticRegression
       <sklearn:sklearn.linear_model.LogisticRegression>` classifier

-#. when in *apply-mode*:
+#. when in the *apply-mode*:

    #. applying the trained *scaler* transformer
-   #. making prediction with the :class:`Sklearn LogisticRegression
+   #. making a prediction with the :class:`Sklearn LogisticRegression
       <sklearn:sklearn.linear_model.LogisticRegression>` classifier